Buy new:

 7 customers mention3 positive4 negative

 Customers are mixed about the ease of removal of the machine lubricant.
-Some mention that it comes off quickly and easily after etching, while others say that it's difficult to remove and can be messy.
-Some customers also mention that the non-engraved portion is impossible to remove.
+Some mention that it comes off quickly and easily after etching, while others say that it's hard to remove.

 "...it dries leaving behind a film of moly that is actually kind of hard to remove.
 Can be very messy" Read more